yingnn/fq2vcf/README.md

 ### tools needed

-#### tools need to be on tools' search path以下工具应该在命令的搜索路径中
+#### tools need to be on tools' search path

 - python, version >= 2.7
 - pipenv, a python package management tool

 how to install pipenv please see https://docs.pipenv.org/install/#installing-pipenv

-briefly, installing pip is as follows：
+briefly, installing pipenv is as follows：

 1. using pip